imadmaalouf02/RAG/README.md

-Here’s the updated README that includes all the elements, including the ReadTheDocs documentation link:

----

 # RAG - Retrieval-Augmented Generation Application

 ## Description

-This project is an interactive **Streamlit** application designed to enhance text generation tasks using document retrieval.
+This project is an interactive [**Streamlit** application](https://github.com/imadmaalouf02/RAG/blob/main/model_ollama/main.py) designed to enhance text generation tasks using document retrieval.
 Users can upload their own documents and choose from various language models to perform tasks like summarization, translation, or question-answering.
 The app integrates the power of multiple large language models (LLMs) to handle a wide variety of natural language processing (NLP) use cases.

 ## Features